KelianB/SmartTrayV2/README.md

 You will need docker installed in order to run the server.

 ## How to use

+### Configuration
+By default, the camera is configured to capture images from a USB webcam.
+You can switch to an IP camera by changing one line in camera/camera.py.

+### Launching
-Once Docker is installed, navigate to the root directory of this project and type:
+Once Docker is installed, navigate to the server directory and run the following command:
 ```
 sudo docker-compose up
 ```
-You can then open the app by launching the index file (in the "front" directory) with your preferred browser.
+This will start the server.
+You can then launch the app by opening front/index.html with your preferred browser.
-By default, the camera is configured to capture images from a USB webcam.
-You can switch to an IP camera by changing one line in camera/camera.py.

 ## Improvements
 - Retrain the model to recognize food specifically.